Reverse ferret

 Republican leaders' affirmation of support for Donald Trump—hitherto derided by Republicans competing with him for nomination as Republican presidential candidate—in October 2016 was described as a reverse ferret by The New York Times.
-The phrase was used in the UK Parliament at about 17:15 on 28 March 2019 by Mary Creagh in a debate relating to the Government's last-ditch defence of the UK's withdrawal deal with the EU, which had stalled in Parliament through lack of support.
+In a 2019 debate in the Parliament of the United Kingdom relating to the Government's last-ditch defence of the country's withdrawal deal with the EU, which had stalled in Parliament through lack of support, MP Mary Creagh called the move an "extraordinary and unprecedented reverse ferret of the commitments that have been made".

-BBC political editor Laura Kuenssberg used the phrase on Twitter in November 2019, when describing the action of Brexit Party leader - Nigel Farage - in standing down all of his party's potential candidates in the December 2019 UK General Election; a general election in which he and his party had been planning to contest seats won by Conservatives in the 2017 UK General Election.
+BBC political editor Laura Kuenssberg used the phrase on Twitter in November 2019, when describing the action of Brexit Party leader, Nigel Farage, in standing down all of his party's potential candidates in the December 2019 UK General Election; a general election in which he and his party had been planning to contest seats won by Conservatives in the 2017 UK General Election.

 Boris Johnson, then Prime Minister of the United Kingdom, used the phrase in an interview in February 2021, when discussing the easing of England's third national lockdown.
 He used it while explaining that any steps taken must be taken carefully to avoid a "reverse ferret", suggesting the return of those measures.